If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Thomas Collombat is Assistant Professor in Social Sciences at the Université du Québec en Outaouais.
 He holds a Ph.D. in Political Science and Political Economy from Carleton University.
 His research focuses on labour internationalism in the Americas, the socio-political analysis of the Québec labour movement, and union democracy in a comparative approach, particularly between North America and Western Europe.

 Dr. Cynthia Cranford is a Professor of Sociology at the University of Toronto.
 Professor Cynthia Cranford studies inequalities of gender, work and migration, and collective efforts to resist them.
-She has analyzed this nexus of inequalities and resistance through both in-depth, case studies of precarious migrant workers, like janitors in Los Angeles and temporary agency workers in Toronto, and analyses of insecure labour markets in Canada and the U.S. Her recent research compares the social organization of in-home personal care and support – the bodywork, emotion-work and housework that allows elderly, chronically ill and disabled people to live at home – across different contexts.
-Dr. Cranford’s book, Home Care Fault Lines: Understanding Tensions and Creating Alliances (2020, Cornell University Press) analyzes the dynamics that exacerbate, and alleviate, tensions between elderly and disabled people’s quest for flexible services and workers’ pursuit of security.
+She has analyzed this nexus of inequalities and resistance through both in-depth, case studies of precarious migrant workers, like janitors in Los Angeles and temporary agency workers in Toronto, and analyses of insecure labour markets in Canada and the U.S. Her recent research compares the social organization of in-home personal care and support – the bodywork, emotion-work and housework that allows aging, chronically ill and disabled people to live at home – across different contexts.
+Dr. Cranford’s book, Home Care Fault Lines: Understanding Tensions and Creating Alliances (2020, Cornell University Press) was co-winner of the Distinguished Scholarly Monograph Award from the Section on Labor and Labor Movements of the American Sociological Association.
+The book analyzes the dynamics that exacerbate, and alleviate, tensions between elderly and disabled people’s quest for flexible services and workers’ pursuit of security.

 Evelyn Encalada Grez